8 Best Pool Alarms in 2024 – Reviews & Top Picks

 We were disappointed at the lack of a sensitivity adjustment on the SmartPool swimming pool alarm.
 This alarm is very sensitive and we got loads of false alarms with it.
 Every twig and leaf that fell into the pool seemed to set it off, and moderate to heavy winds were also an issue.
 For the high price this device sells for, we think you’d be better served by something like the LifeBuoy pool alarm system that was much more reliable and offered better adjustability.

 If you have a pool, then safety must become a top priority.
 When you have children as well, the need for precautions becomes a pressing issue.
 Luckily, many alarm systems are available to ensure that if your child or pet should happen to have an accident in or around the pool, you’ll be alerted.
 We compared some of the most popular and best of these systems in our eight reviews above, but to make sure they’re fresh in your mind, we’re going to summarize our top three recommendations once more.
-Our favorite pool alarm was the Pool Patrol PA-30.
+Our pick for the best pool alarm was the Pool Patrol PA-30.
 It was very loud, connects to an alarm inside of the house, and allows you to adjust the sensitivity to get the perfect settings.

-For the best value, we suggest checking out the Techko S187D Safe Pool Alarm.
+For the best pool alarm for the value, we suggest checking out the Techko S187D Safe Pool Alarm.
 It’s affordably priced, can be installed on any type of entryway, features an adult bypass button, and it’s loud enough to be heard from a distance.
 Finally, the Lifebuoy Pool Alarm System was our premium choice recommendation.
 It can be programmed through the Bluetooth smartphone app, has great adjustability, and even works when the pool is covered.